AT&T 5G: Everything you need to know

-Dynamic Spectrum Sharing, or DSS, is a technique that reuses spectrum currently used for 4G with both 4G and 5G as the need grows.
+Dynamic Spectrum Sharing, or DSS, is a technique that reuses some of the spectrum currently used for 4G with both 4G and 5G as the need grows.
 Unlike the refarming spectrum from LTE and simply moving capacity from one network to the other, DSS can keep both networks active and allocate portions of that spectrum as needed to either 4G or 5G.
-On June 5, 2020, AT&T began deploying DSS to improve connectivity for 5G customers without reducing capacity on the older 4G network.
-Performance on this technology will depend on the spectrum and load in the area but likely won't be significantly faster than LTE most of the time.
+This allows the network to adjust to higher 5G demand as people upgrade their phones.

+One thing to keep in mind is that not all 5G is what it seems.
 AT&T began preparing its towers for a 5G network with LTE upgrades it calls 5GE.
 This essentially added the network capacity on the backend for 5G, including upgraded fiber network connections.
-If you see 5GE on your older AT&T phone, this is not actually 5G and is actually 4G LTE with tower upgrades that make the most of LTE technology.
+If you see 5GE on your older AT&T phone, this is not 5G and is actually 4G LTE with tower upgrades that make the most of LTE technology.

-For the most part, you'll be using the larger low-band 5G coverage for at least the next few years.
+For the most part, you'll be using the larger low-band 5G coverage as AT&T builds out the places where it has access to the mid-band spectrum.
 However, if you have one of the phones that supports AT&T's mmWave 5G+ network, you can still get some incredible speeds in several U.S. cities.

 - New Orleans